 Sivigny has participated in numerous art workshops, art history courses, professional art business seminars, as well as a variety of artistic retreats, and continues to be motivated to learn as much as possible about contemporary visual art and new creative processes.
 Since retiring in 2009 from a career in the field of mental health administration, she now devotes her time to creating, exhibiting and selling her artwork.
 From 2009 to 2014, Sivigny participated in a monthly independent study and critique group in West Hartford, as well as maintaining memberships in artist cooperatives.

-Sivigny has been exhibiting her art since 2009 and her work has appeared in over 70 juried statewide, regional, national and international exhibitions, as well as having her work recognized with numerous awards.
-Temple of the Soul was awarded Second Prize at the New Britain Museum of American Art Annual Members’ Exhibition in 2012.
-Galleries include Slater Memorial Museum, Mattatuck Museum, Ely Center for Contemporary Art in New Haven, Guilford Art Center, Mystic Art Center, Stamford Loft Artists Association, ArtSpace Hartford, Canton Fine Art Gallery, The Golden Thread Gallery, West Hartford; Spectrum Gallery & Six Summit Gallery in Essex, Arts Center East, and the University of Connecticut campuses at Storrs and Stamford.
+Sivigny has been exhibiting her art since 2009 and her work has appeared in over 75 juried statewide, regional, national and international exhibitions, as well as having her work recognized with numerous awards.
+Selected group exhibitions include Museum of Encaustic Art, Santa Fe; Bromfield Gallery, Boston, MA; New Britain Museum of American Art, Slater Memorial Museum, Mattatuck Museum, Mystic Museum of Art, Ely Center for Contemporary Art, New Haven; Guilford Art Center, ArtSpace Hartford, and the University of Connecticut campuses at Storrs and Stamford.
 Sivigny holds elected memberships in Connecticut Women Artists, West Hartford Art League, Guilford Art League and New Haven Paint and Clay Club.
+Her work is part of the Museum of Encaustic Art, Santa Fe permanent collection.

 A daily Svaroopa yoga, pranayama, and meditation practice, as well as Sivigny’s experience as a Usui Reiki Master, inform, support, and compliment her overall creative philosophy.
 Sivigny believes her artistic practice is a vehicle to gain access to the creative intelligence found within all living things.
 She strives to manifest this mysterious energy in abstract form through her work.
 Each piece is sealed with sacred Tibetan healing symbols, and she believes the viewer can often connect with her work on a deeper level of awareness.